-Peru's president Boluarte names Cabinet following Castillo ouster | Politics
+Peru's president Boluarte names cabinet following Castillo ouster | Politics

+Peruvian President Dina Boluarte on Saturday named a cabinet that includes a market-friendly finance minister, as protests accelerated around the country to demand fresh elections following the ouster of former President Pedro Castillo.

+Boluarte took office on Wednesday after Castillo was sacked by Congress and later arrested for rebellion and conspiracy for having attempted to dissolve the legislature to prevent an impeachment vote.
+She named former Deputy Finance Minister Alex Contreras, who is a career civil servant and is considered to have a pro-market stance, to serve as economy minister.

-She also named former state prosecutor Pedro Angulo as prime minister and diplomat Ana Cecilia Cervantes as foreign minister.
-The 60-year-old lawyer Boluarte, who was Castillo's vice president, became the first woman to assume the country's presidency and is set to hold the post until 2026 if no fresh elections are called.
+Chemical engineer Oscar Vera will serve as energy and mines minister, a key post for the copper-producing country.
+She also named former state prosecutor Pedro Angulo as prime minister and diplomat Ana Cecilia Gervasi as foreign minister.

+Boluarte, a 60-year-old lawyer, was Castillo's vice president.
+She became the country's first woman president and will remain in office until 2026 if no new elections are called.
+Protesters are now demanding that the country hold a vote rather than allowing her to finish Castillo's term, and are also demanding that a new constitution be drafted.

+Local television images showed demonstrations in some cities and a blockade on a section of the main highway along the Peruvian coast around 300 kilometers (186 miles) south of the capital Lima.
+Some transportation agencies reported that they were limiting services to protect passengers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)